 - It's standard for a headset to be required by every company.
 Some companies even provide headsets for their agents but don't expect them to purchase one for you.
-These are helpful because then you have full use of your hands for typing while engaging with the customer.
+These are helpful because you have full use of your hands for typing while engaging with the customer.

 - Every company has varying technical requirements regarding your internet speed, processor, RAM, screen size, operating system, etc. Some even require a webcam.
 Yep, that would mean you have to actually get dressed for work if you have to "attend" a webcam chat with your employer.

 - There has to be very little background noise while you're speaking with customers.
 This means no children running around or dogs barking in the background.
 You cannot have the television or music on either.
-It might be unsettling to the customer to find out you are working from home because you have access to their personal information.
-Knowledge of work-at-home representatives is growing but it probably won't cross their minds.
+It might be unsettling to the customer to find out you are working from home because you can access their personal information.
+Knowledge of work-at-home representatives is growing, but it probably won't cross their minds.
 Besides, it's unprofessional to have constant interruptions when you should be focused on the customer.
 Play on your own time, not the company's time.

 - Lastly, it's recommended that you have a dedicated office space, but nobody's going to know if you are working from your bedroom/kitchen/living room.
 As long as it is quiet, they aren't going to care.
-You do what you have to in order to get the job done.
+You do what you have to to get the job done.

 Now, about these types of jobs: